nyu-devops/lab-ansible/README.md

 # lab-ansible
-This repository is part of lab for the *NYU DevOps* class for Spring 2017, [CSCI-GA.3033-013](http://cs.nyu.edu/courses/spring17/CSCI-GA.3033-013/) on using Ansible for Configuration Management.
+This repository is part of lab for the *NYU DevOps* class for Fall 2017, [CSCI-GA.3033-013](http://cs.nyu.edu/courses/fall17/CSCI-GA.3033-014/) on using Ansible for Configuration Management.

-This lab demonstrates how to use Ansible to create and configure Virtual Machines
+This lab demonstrates how to use Ansible to create and configure Virtual Machines.
+While the majority of this course uses Platform as a Service, there are times when you may need to setup your own infrastructure in-house and it's important that even that is full automated.

 ## Setup